kylelangford/readable-js/README.md

 ### Options

 - `elem` Set the elements to be targeted.
-- `title` Set Heading for form block.
+- `title` Set block title.
 - `defaultStyles` True or false, enable basic styling.
 - `namespace` Set namespace for component, used to scaffold out component classes.
-- `inputs` Array, create form elements.
+- `inputs` Array, form elements to create.
-- `templates` Array, match inputs with templates.
+- `templates` Array, form element will render using these templates.
+Type must match.

 ### Props